kmgowda/SBK/sbm/README.md

 * Avoid using the **--network host** option , because this option overrides the port redirection.

-###  SBK-RAM Docker Compose
+###  SBM Docker Compose
-The SBK-RAM docker compose consists of SBK-RAM docker image, Grafana and prometheus docker images.
+The SBM docker compose consists of SBM docker image, Grafana and prometheus docker images.
 The [grafana image](https://github.com/kmgowda/SBK/blob/master/grafana/Dockerfile) contains the [dashboards](https://github.com/kmgowda/SBK/tree/master/grafana/dashboards) which can be directly deployed for the performance analytics.

 As an example, just follow the below steps to see the performance graphs

-1. In the sbk-ram directory build the 'sbk-ram' service of the [docker compose](https://github.com/kmgowda/SBK/blob/master/sbk-ram/docker-compose.yml) file as follows.
+1. In the sbm directory build the 'sbm' service of the [docker compose](https://github. com/kmgowda/SBK/blob/master/sbm/docker-compose.yml) file as follows.

  ```
  <SBK dir>% docker-compose build

  ```

-2. Run the 'sbk-ram' service as follows.
+2. Run the 'sbm' service as follows.

  ```
- <SBK dir>% docker-compose run -p 127.0.0.1:9717:9717/tcp sbk-ram -class file -time ns
+ <SBK dir>% docker-compose run -p 127.0.0.1:9717:9717/tcp sbm -class file -time ns

  ```
-Note that , 9717 is the exposed port from sbk-ram container to receive the benchmark results from remote SBK instances via localhost.
+Note that , 9717 is the exposed port from sbm container to receive the benchmark results from remote SBK instances via localhost.
 The option **-class** is the same as in SBK command/application. you should use the same storage class and time unit in SBK instances too.

 1. login to [grafana localhost port 3000](http://localhost:3000) with username **admin** and password **sbk**
 1. go to dashboard menu and pick the dashboard of the storage device on which you are running the performance benchmarking. in the above example, you can choose the [File system dashboard](https://github.com/kmgowda/SBK/blob/master/grafana/dashboards/sbk-file.json).
-1. The SBK-RAM docker compose runs the SBK-RAM image as a docker container.
+1. The SBM docker compose runs the SBM image as a docker container.
    In case, if you are running SBK as an application, and you want to see the SBK performance graphs using Grafana, then use [Grafana Docker compose](https://github.com/kmgowda/SBK/tree/master/grafana)